fatmakahveci/fatmakahveci.com-sources/content/aws note/certified_solutions_architect-associate.md

 #### 6.1.3 <span id="3">AWS Data Pipeline</span>

-- .
+- [AWS Data Pipeline](https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/what-is-datapipeline.html) is a web service that you can use to automate the movement and transformation of data.
+With AWS Data Pipeline, you can define data-driven workflows, so that tasks can be dependent on the successful completion of previous tasks.

-#### 6.1.4 <span id="4">Amazon EMR</span>
+#### 6.1.4 <span id="4">Amazon EMR (Elastic MapReduce)</span>

+- [Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark on AWS to process and analyze vast amounts of data.

 #### 6.1.5 <span id="5">AWS Glue</span>

+- [AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) is a serverless data integration service that makes it easy for analytics users to discover, prepare, move, and integrate data from multiple resources.

 #### 6.1.6 <span id="6">Amazon Kinesis</span>

-- Amazon Kinesis cost-effectively processes and analyzes streaming data at any scale as a fully managed service.
+- [Amazon Kinesis](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/what-is-kinesis-video.html) cost-effectively processes and analyzes streaming data at any scale as a fully managed service.
 With Kinesis, you can ingest real-time data, such as video, audio, application logs, website clickstreams, and IoT telemetry data, for machine learning (ML), analytics, and other applications.

 #### 6.1.7 <span id="7">AWS Lake Formation</span>

+- [AWS Lake Formation](https://docs.aws.amazon.com/lake-formation/latest/dg/what-is-lake-formation.html) is a fully managed service that makes it easy to build, secure, and manage data lakes.
+Lake Formation simplifies and automates many of the complex manual steps that are usually required to create data lakes.
+These steps include collecting, cleansing, moving, and cataloging data, and securely making that data available for analytics and machine learning.

 #### 6.1.8 <span id="8">Amazon Managed Streaming for Apache Kafka (Amazon MSK)</span>

+- [Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/what-is-msk.html) is a fully managed service that enables you to build and run applications that use Apache Kafka to process streaming data.

 #### 6.1.9 <span id="9">Amazon OpenSearch Service (Amazon Elasticsearch Service)</span>

+- [Amazon Opensearch Service](https://docs.aws.amazon.com/ru_ru/opensearch-service/latest/developerguide/what-is.html) is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud.
+  - OpenSearch is a fully open-source search and analytics engine for use cases such as log analytics, real-time application monitoring, and clickstream analysis.

 #### 6.1.10 <span id="10">Amazon QuickSight</span>

+- [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/welcome.html) is a cloud-scale business intelligence service that you can use to deliver easy-to-understand insights to the people who you work with, wherever they are.

 #### 6.1.11 <span id="11">Amazon Redshift</span>

+- [Amazon Redshift](https://docs.aws.amazon.com/redshift/) is a fast, fully managed, petabyte-scale data warehouse service that makes it simple and cost-effective to efficiently analyze all your data using your existing business intelligence tools.

 ### 6.2 Application Integration